fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 ## IX.
 Mediating state explosion

-Any consumer of the remote data cache is required to handle every cache state.
+All consumers of the remote data cache are required to handle every cache state.
 Depending on the pattern matching capabilities of the language, explicit states result in verbose code.
 The code becomes especially noisy when many states are handled in the same way.